On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: THE MMD ALGORITHM

-In the following, we will propose an assumption and an algorithm that can correct violations of (a) in \cref{lem:sp} in some cases, but at the price of being even more expensive than the SP algorithm.
-The main purpose of this is not to propose a practical alternative to SP, but rather to demonstrate that the utility of redundant CI-statements is not tied to a specific algorithm or assumption. \begin{assumption}[Minimum Markov-Distance] Let $\cG$ be a set of graphical models, $G^*\in\cG$, and $M$ an independence model.
-We say $G^*$ and $M$ fulfil the \emph{minimum Markov-distance assumption} (MMD) iff $G^* \in \arg\min_{G\in\cG} \MD(G, M)$. \end{assumption} Not surprising, assumption \ref{ass:mmd} is weaker than faithfulness as \cref{prop:faithfulness_implies_mmd} shows. \todo{Split senctences and put between examples?} \begin{proposition} \todo{Introduce $\cG$ again?} Let $G^*\in\cG$ be a graphical model, and $M$ be an independence model that is Markovian and faithful to $G^*$.
+\end{assumption} Not surprising, assumption \ref{ass:mmd} is weaker than faithfulness as \cref{prop:faithfulness_implies_mmd} shows. \todo{Split senctences and put between examples?} \begin{proposition} \todo{Introduce $\cG$ again?} Let $G^*\in\cG$ be a graphical model, and $M$ be an independence model that is Markovian and faithful to $G^*$.
 Then $G^*$ and $M$ also fulfil MMD.
 Further, there are independence models $M$ that fulfil MMD relative to $G$ but are not Markovian and faithful to any graph $G\in \cG$. \end{proposition} \begin{proof}[Proof of \cref{prop:faithfulness_implies_mmd}] Let $G^*\in\cG$ be a graphical model and $M$ be an independence model that is Markovian and faithful to $G^*$.
 Then by definition we have $M = M_{G^*}$.
-This means $\MD(M, G^*) = 0$ and since the Markov-distance is non-negative, surely $\MD(M, G^*) \le \MD(M, G)$ for any DAG $G$.
-To see that there are cases where MMD holds but $M$ is not faithful to any DAG, consider again \cref{ex:mmd_holds_sp_not}.
+This means $\MD(M, G^*) = 0$ and since the Markov distance is non-negative, surely $\MD(M, G^*) \le \MD(M, G)$ for any DAG $G$.
+To see that there are cases where MMD holds but $M$ is not faithful to any DAG, consider an independence model $M$ that is Markovian and faithful to the graph $G$ in \cref{fig:sp_fails_against_mmd} except for the \emph{in}dependences $X_1\ind X_2\mid X_4$ and $X_2\ind X_3\mid X_1$.
 For faithfulness, a graph $G$ would have to contain no edge between $X_1$ and $X_2$.
 But then the dependence $X_1\not\ind X_2$ would violate the Markov property.
-Therefore, there is no DAG that is Markovian and faithful to the given independence model, yet MMD holds. \end{proof} Perhaps more interesting, \cref{ex:mmd_holds_sp_not} shows a case where SP fails but MMD still recovers the correct graph. \begin{example}[MMD holds but not SP] Consider an independence model $M$ that is Markovian and faithful to the graph $G$ in \cref{fig:sp_fails_against_mmd} except for the independences $X_1\ind X_2\mid X_4$ and $X_2\ind X_3\mid X_1$.
-It can be verified easily that $G$ and $M$ fulfill MMD with $ \MD(G, M) = 2$.
-But SP cannot recover $G$, as the algorithm would output $G - (X_2\to X_3)$. \end{example} Yet, MMD is not strictly weaker than the SP algorithm, as \cref{ex:sp_works_mmd_not} demonstrates. \begin{example}[SP works but not MMD] Consider the graph $G$ with nodes $X, Y, Z$ but no edges.
-Assume further that due to false positive CI-tests, we get the independence model $M$ with $Y\not\ind Z,\, X\not\ind Y\ |\ Z$,\, $Y\not\ind Z\ |\ X$ and independence otherwise (Note that this model is not Graphoid).
-Clearly $\MD(G, M) = 3$.
-But for the graph $G'$ with the additional edge $Y\to Z$, we have $\MD(G', M) = 2$, so $G$ and $M$ do not fulfil MMD.
-Yet, SP would return $G$. \end{example}
+Therefore, there is no DAG that is Markovian and faithful to the given independence model, yet MMD holds.